tintin10q/csai_ml_final_summary/ML_final_summary.md

 Some classifiers will be the most "sure" about a particular part of the space.
 You could give these models vote more weight for this space.

-If you use weights you in the end you average the results instead of just counting votes.
+If you use weights, you in the end you average the results instead of just counting votes.
 This is called **soft voting**.

 More models take longer to train but the results you will get are also based on much more.
 However, **only combine models if they are not correlated**.
-You can only do averaging instead of counting if all the models output calibraged/scaled ("good") probabilities.
+You can only do averaging instead of counting if all the models output calibrated/scaled ("good") probabilities.

 The sklearn version of this is called VotingClassifier.
 You give this class a list of other models.